dedis/popstellar/README.md

 * `-k` the actor's public key.
 Default is "oui".
 * `-f` the file we want the backend to store its database on.
 Default is "org.db" for an organizer and "wit.db" for a witness

+The server can then be accessed on address:port with a command line interface into which one can send JSON-RPC requests such as the exampls given in `test/json_test_strings.txt`

 You can generate the code documentation using the godoc command: `godoc -http:=6060`.

 ## Packages